-Configuring Authentication to Event Broker Services
+Configuring User Authentication to Event Broker Services

-For management access you can allow users to authenticate with event broker services using these methods:
+You can configure user authentication for management access to event broker services and allow users to authenticate with event broker services using these methods.

-Management access to event broker services using single sign-on (SSO) is configured separately.
 For more information, see Configuring Single Sign-On for Event Broker Services.

-1. Log in to the PubSub+ Cloud Console if you have not done so yet.
+1. Log in to the Solace Cloud Console if you have not done so yet.
 The URL to access the Cloud Console differs based on your authentication scheme.
-For more information, see Logging In to the PubSub+ Cloud Console.
+For more information, see Logging In to the Solace Cloud Console.

 3. Select the event broker service that you want to configure.
 If the event broker service is not listed, make sure you have the right environment selected.
 For more information, see Selecting Environments.